MajiKau/BLRE-Server-Info-Discord-Bot/README.md

 # BLRE-Server-Info-Discord-Bot
 Discord bot that shows the player count and current map in its status.
+Loadouts can be customized by sending the discord bot commands.

 Only tested on Windows 10 and Python 3.8.